goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.11 Use Async Await, avoid callbacks

-**TL;DR:** Node 8 LTS now has full support for Async-await.
+**אמ;לק:** Node 8 LTS now has full support for Async-await.
 This is a new way of dealing with asynchronous code which supersedes callbacks and promises.
 Async-await is non-blocking, and it makes asynchronous code look synchronous.
 The best gift you can give to your code is using async-await which provides a much more compact and familiar code syntax like try-catch

 **Otherwise:** Handling async errors in callback style are probably the fastest way to hell - this style forces to check errors all over, deal with awkward code nesting, and makes it difficult to reason about the code flow